AhmedBnGamal1996/AhmedBnGamal1996/README.md

 Hello! 👋 My Name is Ahmed Gamal Mansour, Welcome To My Github Profile ♥

 🚀 About Me
 I'm  Ahmed Gamal from Egypt.
 I'm a GIS Analysis and GIS Developer.
-I really enjoy learning GIS Science andProgramming languages .
+I really enjoy learning GIS Science and Programming languages .
 For This Moment I'm junior web developer and learning increasingly.

 🌱 I’m currently a GIS Analysis in TAQA GAS